Tutorial

 • Be sure to clear the history and freeze the mesh.

-• In the Outliner tab at the top, Display>Shapes.
+• In the "outliner" tab at the top, select "Display > Shapes".

-• Select all shapes and the empty group
+• Then, select all shapes and the empty group.

-• Go to the Mel bar, at the bottom of the screen, and type: parent -r -s.
-Press enter and it is all.
+• Go to the "mel" bar at the bottom of the screen and type: parent -r -s.
+Press "enter", and that's it.

 Here you will find more interesting information about MEL!

-Return to display and uncheck shape.
+Return to the display and uncheck "shape".
 You will now have a single curve transform containing the 3 shapes.

-For the end you only have to choose the color of your choice, for example green.
-Remember that this only change the color about one shape.
+Finally, choose the color of your choice, for example green.
+Remember that this only changes the color of one shape.

 How to position the controls correctly on the rig

-We must take into account that the movement that we apply to the bone from the controller will be done from a pivot point.
-To have clean options and to be more comfortable when animating we should have everything in freeze in the correct position.
+We must take into account that the movement applied to the bone from the controller will be done from a pivot point.
+To have clean options and to be more comfortable when animating, we should have everything frozen in the correct position.

-To start the controller must be at 0,0,0 and freeze.
-Relate the controller to the bone.
-Select the controller, then the bone and press P.
+To start, the controller must be at 0,0,0 and frozen.
+Relate the controller to the bone by selecting the controller, then the bone, and pressing "P".

-Once there set the controller positions to 0 unpair with Shift+P. Reset the controller positions and now it will be in exactly the same position as the bone and the pivot point in its correct place.
+Once done, set the controller positions to 0 and unpair with "Shift+P".
+Reset the controller positions, and now it will be in exactly the same position as the bone, with the pivot point in its correct place.

 Note the correct orientation of the controls.
-The left and right side cannot have the same direction (or rather it should not for convenience).
+The left and right sides cannot have the same direction (or rather, it should not be for convenience).

 The hierarchy will be in an empty group with pivot at 0,0,0 and within the hierarchy of arm controls, in this case.